php-ru/symfony-docs-ru/deployment.rst

 If you're using source control (e.g. Git or SVN), you can simplify by having your live installation also be a copy of your repository.
-When you're ready to upgrade it is as simple as fetching the latest updates from your source control system.
+When you're ready to upgrade, fetch the latest updates from your source control system.
 When using Git, a common approach is to create a tag for each release and check out the appropriate tag on deployment (see `Git Tagging`_).